 Thankfully, there are some battle-hardened methods to stop this.
-First move: reviewing your budget.
+First move: review your budget.

 It’s always useful to have a breakdown of what your bills are, when they come out and, crucially, how long it's been since you last reviewed the cost.
 While very few of us enjoy taking that cold, hard look at our bank accounts, it's always better to have a clear picture than ignore things and hope for the best.
 No one wants to be a financial ostrich.

 Let's walk through how to bolster your budget.

 First up on our budget list is your bills.
 We all have them (unfortunately), but just because seeing electricity, water, insurance etc. coming out of our account isn't all that fun, doesn't mean we should ignore it.
 Take a look at your bills and see if they've increased over the past 12 months.

 There are some bills you can’t change, but you might be able to see where you could save money by paying in one go if that’s feasible.
 For other bills, there are ways you can make sure you’re not paying over the odds.